Friendseeker/Analysis-I/# Axioms & Lemmas.md

 ### Proposition 2.1.16 (Recursive Definitions)

-Suppose for each natural number n, we have some function fn : N → N from the natural numbers to the natural numbers.
-Let c be a natural number.
-Then we can assign a unique natural number an to each natural number n, such that a0 = c and an++ = fn(an) for each natural number n.
+Suppose for each natural number $n$, we have some function $f_n : N → N$ from the natural numbers to the natural numbers.
+Let $c$ be a natural number.
+Then we can assign a unique natural number an to each natural number $n$, such that $a_0 = c$ and
+$a_{n++} = f_n(a_n)$ for each natural number $n$.

+Note: The non-trivial parts are:

+- Every natural number is assigned
+  - s.t. there's no number without assignment
+- Every natural number is assigned exactly once
+  - s.t. no number is assigned twice with two distinct values

 ### Definition 2.2.1 (Addition of natural numbers)